Conditional Selective Inference for the Selected Groups in Panel Data: Introduction

 \subsection{Why does naive approach fail?}

-In view of the misclassification issues in identifying latent groups for panel data, it is meaningful to verify whether the selected groups are actually from a common group.
-That is to say, we need to test whether the estimated group-specific estimators are statistically different after the group pattern has been identified.
-In this paper, we mainly apply the $k$-means algorithm \citep{liu2020identification} to cluster the individuals.
+Given the potential for misclassification in identifying latent groups for panel data, it is meaningful to verify whether the selected groups are actually from a common group.
+That is to say, we need to test whether the estimated group-specific estimates are statistically different after the group structure has been determined by the data.
+In this paper, we mainly apply the $k$-means algorithm \citep{liu2020identification} to cluster the individuals, and leave the study of other algorithms to future research.
 Suppose we have estimated group structures obtained by the $k$-means clustering, denoted as $\widehat{\cG}=(\widehat{G}_1,\cdots,\widehat{G}_K)$.
-We might then consider testing the null hypothesis that the group-specific slopes are the same between two estimated clusters,
+Then we consider testing the null hypothesis that the group-specific slopes are the same between two estimated clusters,

-where $\widehat{G}_k,\widehat{G}_{k'}\in\widehat{\cG}$, and $\widehat{\aalpha}_{\wG_k}$ and $\widehat{\aalpha}_{\wG_{k'}}$ are their corresponding group-specific slope estimates.
+where $\widehat{G}_k,\widehat{G}_{k'}\in\widehat{\cG}$, and ${\aalpha}_{\wG_k}$ and ${\aalpha}_{\wG_{k'}}$ are their corresponding group-specific slope estimates.
 To test hypothesis \eqref{eq:t}, it is tempting to simply apply the classical Wald-type test statistic based on the asymptotic theory for $\widehat{\aalpha}_{\widehat{\cG}}=(\widehat{\aalpha}_{\wG_1}\trans,\cdots,\widehat{\aalpha}_{\wG_K}\trans)\trans$, which we refer to as the naive approach.
 As shown by \cite{liu2020identification}, when $K=K^0$, the estimator $\widehat{\aalpha}_{\widehat{\cG}}$ admits the following limiting distribution

-under some mild conditions, where $\aalpha_{\cG^0}^0=(\aalpha_{G_1^0}^{0\mbox{ {T}}},\cdots,\aalpha_{G_{K^0}^0}^{0\mbox{ {T}}})\trans$ is the true parameter, and $\SSigma^0$ is the covariance matrix, which can be estimated by the plug-in method.
-The plug-in estimator for $\SSigma^0$ takes a block diagonal matrix form, i.e., $\widehat{\SSigma}_{\widehat{\cG}}=\text{bdiag}(\widehat{\SSigma}_{\widehat{G}_k},k=1,\cdots,K)$, where $\widehat{\SSigma}_{\widehat{G}_k}$ is the estimated covariance matrix of $\widehat{\aalpha}_k$.
+under some mild conditions, where $\aalpha_{\cG^0}^0=(\aalpha_{G_1^0}^{0\mbox{ {T}}},\cdots,\aalpha_{G_{K^0}^0}^{0\mbox{ {T}}})\trans$ is the true parameter, and $\SSigma_{{\cG^0}}^0$ is the $K^0p\times K^0p$ covariance matrix, which can be estimated by the plug-in method.
+The plug-in estimator for $\SSigma_{{\cG^0}}^0$ takes a block diagonal matrix form, i.e., $\widehat{\SSigma}_{\widehat{\cG}}=\text{bdiag}(\widehat{\SSigma}_{\widehat{G}_k},k=1,\cdots,K)$, where $\widehat{\SSigma}_{\widehat{G}_k}$ is the estimated covariance matrix of $\widehat{\aalpha}_k$.
 One can refer to Theorem 3 of \cite{liu2020identification} for detailed expressions.
 The Wald test statistic for a given pair of clusters is

 where $\bR$ is a $p\times Kp$ index matrix.
 For example, when $\widehat{G}_k=\widehat{G}_1$ and $\widehat{G}_{k'}=\widehat{G}_2$,

 where $\bI_{p\times p}$ denotes the $p\times p$ identity matrix, and ${\bf0}_{p\times p}$ denotes the $p\times p$ zero matrix.